 Check Here the list of all tutorials in this automation testing series.

-We will now discuss about the execution plan of scripts.
+We will now discuss the execution plan of scripts.

 What You Will Learn: